dconlisk/bristol-stool-chart-flutter-app/README.md

 ## App Release Procedure

+### Upgrading flutter and package versions

+1. Update to the latest flutter version using `fvm releases` and then `fvm install x.x.x` where x.x.x is the latest version.
+Then use `fvm use x.x.x` to set the version for this project.
+This will also determine which version of dart you are using, as dart is installed as part of the flutter sdk.
+You can check the versions of dart and flutter using `flutter --version`.
+2. Update environment -> sdk in the pubspec.yaml file so that the lower number equals the version of dart you are using.
+For example, if you are using dart 3.1.0 then the sdk version should be >=3.1.0 <4.0.0.
+3. Run `fvm flutter pub outdated` to see which packages are out of date.
+Run `fvm flutter pub upgrade` to upgrade all packages to the latest version.
+If you want to upgrade a specific package then run `fvm flutter pub upgrade package_name`.
+4. You can also use the `V` icon on top right so that when you view the pupspec.yaml file you can see which packages are out of date and upgrade them from there using the bump link.
+5. Make any code fixes required, and run `make resolve` and `make generated` to ensure that the code is working as expected.
+6. When you try to run the app, use the command `fvm flutter run`.
+You may encounter some issues.
+You may need to manually dial back the upgraded package versions one by one so that they are all compatible with the version of dart being specified by your flutter version.
+Use pub.dev to view older versions of the package.

 ### Deploying the Android app to the Google Play Store

 Ensure that the app uses a unique build number, e.g. 2.0.3+23 (23 must be unique in the Google Play store, if not then just bump it up one)